 The stalls are downstairs in the auditorium.
 Mostly, this means standing but occasionally it can be a fully seated show.
-This should be made clear on the ticketing site.
+This will be clear on our website and should be clear on other ticketing site.

-We’ll have a limo waiting… Well, maybe not, but do check with the ticket agent when you book and they will provide you with details of what’s included.
+We’ll have a limo waiting… ok, maybe not, but do check with the ticket agent when you book and they will provide you with details of what’s included.